 The rest of this poem is even more delicious.

 In addition to the voice of Lilith, we hear voices in other languages, translated of course.
 We have translations in this collection from Hebrew, Russian, and Spanish.
-In addition, we hear terms in the Glossary at the end of the collection in Hebrew, Yiddish, French, German, Spanish, and Russian.
+We also hear terms in the Glossary at the end of the collection in Hebrew, Yiddish, French, German, Spanish, and Russian.
 Language itself is a central concern in this collection.
 These are poets, after all.
 Let us turn finally to “I Dream I understand My Great-Grandmother’s Yiddish,” by Michele Bombardier:

 What is heaviness